brylin142/capitals/README.md

 - [ ] Each bar will have cells corresponding to the number of seasons played with the team
 - [ ] Different sections depending on how player was acquired
 - [ ] The number of minutes played each season will correspond to a different shade of color
+- [ ] Stats for inidividual player will be displayed when hovering over a season
 - [ ] The data will be displayed using transitions
 - [ ] Adequate styling